Lithium sulfate: Medication

 Lithium ion (Li+) is used in psychiatry for the treatment of mania, endogenous depression, and psychosis, and also for treatment of schizophrenia.
 Usually lithium carbonate (Li_{2}CO_{3}) is applied, but sometimes lithium citrate (Li_{3}C_{6}H_{5}O_{7}), lithium sulfate or lithium oxy-butyrate are used as alternatives.
 Li+ is not metabolized.
 Because of Li+ chemical similarity to sodium (Na+) and potassium (K+) cations, it may interact or interfere with the biochemical pathways of these substances and displace these cations from intra- or extracellular compartments of the body.
 Li+ seems to be transported out of nerve and muscle cells by the active sodium pump, although less efficiently.

 Lithium sulfate has a rapid gastrointestinal absorption rate (within a few minutes), and complete following oral administration of tablets or the liquid form.
 It quickly diffuses into the liver and kidneys but requires 8–10 days to reach a body equilibrium.
 Li+ produces many metabolic and neuroendocrine changes, but no conclusive evidence favors one particular mode of action.
 For example, Li+ interacts with neurohormones, particularly the biogenic amines, serotonin (5-hydroxy tryptamine) and norepinephrine, which provides a probable mechanism for the beneficial effects in psychiatric disorders, e.g. manias.
 In the central nervous system (CNS), Li+ affects nerve excitation, synaptic transmission, and neuronalmetabolism.
-Li+ stabilizes serotoninergic neurotransmission.
+Li+ stabilizes serotonergic neurotransmission.